kuzzleio/documentation-old/src/sdk-reference/collection/validate-specifications.md

 ---

-## Callback response
+## Callback Response

-Resolves to a boolean indicating whether or not the input specifications is valid or not.
+Returns a boolean indicating whether or not the input specifications is valid or not.